Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <h3> Mapping Another Month from the Drought Anomaly Data </h3> <br>

-<p> As mentioned prior, the drought dataset is a cumulative dataset that was collected between July of 1998 and June of 2001.
+<p> As discussed earlier, the drought dataset is a cumulative dataset that was collected between July of 1998 and June of 2001.
 For the interpolative methods, only June of 1999 was analyzed (meaning one year of accumulated drought values).
 In this portion of the analysis, multivariate statistical methods will be used to analyze trends in the entire dataset.
 To start, a visualization for a different month was created.
 In this case, June of 2001 was chosen, as it displays the final cumulative result of the entire dataset (Figure 15). </p> <br>

 <figure>
 <img class="myImages" id="myImg" src= "https://i.imgur.com/PLyAwFW.jpeg" alt="2001Map" style="width:100%;max-width:625px">